How to Maintain a Happy, Healthy Mindset This Holiday Season

 Here are some mindset shifts to help you tackle any of the issues you may be facing this holiday season, so you feel healthy, happy, and refreshed for the new year.
 Enjoy the celebration this year sans all the stress.

 This is the toughest part for many people.

 Have you ever created the ideal fitness or health plan, followed it for a while, then missed one day and it all fell apart?
 If this is you, be honest with yourself.
 It’s actually a normal, albeit unproductive, human behavior.

 What if you missed one day, forgave yourself, and picked it back up the next day?
 Do you think that would be better for you than stopping altogether . . . just because you didn’t make it 100 percent?

 This applies to all the areas of your life.
 You said you’d go to the gym every day, but you only went 5 days.
 You said you would make 20 sales calls a day, but you only got up to 17.
-You said you were going completely sugar-free, but you had a cookie at your holiday work party.
+You said you were going completely sugar-free, but you baked cookies for your holiday work party (via zoom).

 Beat yourself up about it and stop trying.
 Have thoughts like “I should have known I couldn’t do it.
 I never stick to anything I say I’m going to do.”

 Acknowledge the fact that you broke an agreement with yourself, then forgive yourself.
 Have thoughts like “I committed to working out every day, but I missed today.
 What can I do tomorrow to make it easier for me to follow through on my commitment?”
 Now you’ve cleared the air and you’re creating space to make the next day more successful.

 Now think for a minute about a friend or family member.
 What would you tell them if they missed one workout?
 Or even two?
 Would you encourage them to keep going, or would you criticize them for messing up?